Nickel City Animal Hospital is excited to offer rehabilitation therapy for patients!

 - Post-Op Surgery — CCL, femoral head ostectomy (FHO), total hip replacement surgery, osteocondritis dessicans (OCD) lesions, stem cell replacement surgery, fracture repair.

 - Post-Traumatic Injuries

-Nickel City Animal Hospital will be offering the following Rehabilitation Modalities:
+Nickel City Animal Hospital offers the following Rehabilitation Modalities:

 - Laser Therapy

 - Manual Therapy (joint mobilizations, passive ROM, stretching, and massage)